 Isotropic yield criteria

-Isotropic yield criteria is based on the following theories:
+Isotropic yield criteria are based on the following theories:

 Anisotropic yield criteria

-When a metal is subjected to large plastic deformations the grain sizes and orientations change in the direction of deformation, the isotropic yield criterion are unable to predict the yield behavior accurately.
+When a metal is subjected to large plastic deformations the grain sizes and orientations change in the direction of deformation, and the isotropic yield criterion is unable to predict the yield behavior accurately.

 Several anisotropic yield criteria have been developed to deal with such situations.
 Some of the more popular anisotropic yield criteria are: